CEXTBurmawala/notes/deploy/aws_to_azure.md

   - `cp -R ../<old_project_name>/lib/plugins.js ./lib/`
   - `cp -R ../<old_project_name>/definitions/infrastructure.js ./definitions/`
 	- in the `definitions/infrastructure.js` file, make sure that this flag is set to no under exports.redis: `redis-server --appendonly no`
+	- in the `lib/plugins.js` file, make sure that on lines 97, 98 and 99 have the updated paths:
+		- `/home/cexadministrator/data/elasticsearch`
+		- `/home/cexadministrator/data/elasticsearchbackup'`
+		- `/home/cexadministrator/data/redis'`
 - Run `nscale system list` now we should see the app at the end of the list
 - Run `make compile ENV=prod`
 - ssh into the service box `make ssh ENV=prod`